nathanhammond/nathanhammond.com/wp-content/plugins/rs-feedburner/readme.txt

 * Fast
 * Compatible

-One of the **easiest** ways to implement your Feedburner feed on your WordPress site. *It just works.*
+One of the **easiest** ways to implement your FeedBurner feed on your WordPress site. *It just works.*

 = More Info / Documentation =
-For more info and full documentation, visit the [RS Feedburner homepage](http://www.redsandmarketing.com/plugins/rs-feedburner/ "RS Feedburner homepage").
+For more info and full documentation, visit the [RS FeedBurner homepage](http://www.redsandmarketing.com/plugins/rs-feedburner/ "RS FeedBurner homepage").

 == Installation ==